-Robert Muckenfuss is a member of the Peabody Conservatory voice faculty as vocal coach.
-He coaches a full schedule of over 30 students and teaches classes in American and British Song, Singing in English and Graduate Diction Review.
+Robert Muckenfuss is a member of the Peabody Conservatory voice faculty as vocal coach and Chair of the Vocal Studies department.
+He coaches a full schedule of over 30 students and teaches classes in American and British Song, Singing in English, and Graduate Diction Review.
 He has served as pianist and vocal coach for the Cincinnati Opera, Nashville Opera, West Virginia Opera, and the New York Pala Opera companies.
 He has also been a vocal coach, chorus master, and pianist with Wolf Trap Opera and music administrator and assistant conductor at Glimmerglass Opera.
 He was also the coordinator of the Young Artist Program and head of music staff at Lake George Opera in Saratoga Springs, NY.
 He has also served as a voice coach for the Washington Opera Institute for Young Singers and has been an adjunct faculty member at the University of Maryland, College Park, for the Maryland Opera Studio.

 Muckenfuss was engaged by the Kennedy Center in Washington serving as pianist for their productions of Words and Music and the Broadway musicals Titanic, and The Dead.
 He has also enjoyed a long tenure as an orchestra musician, and has played a vast repertoire of orchestral keyboard music and chamber music.
 He was principal pianist and organist for the Cincinnati Symphony and the Cincinnati Pops Orchestras for twelve years.
 He was frequently featured as organ soloist in concert and on several Pops compact discs on the Telarc label.
 Recordings include Dominick Argento’s A Waterbird Talk and Miss Havisham’s Wedding Night on the Koch label with John Shirley-Quirk, and a recording with Peabody voice faculty member Steven Rainbolt, entitled The Rogue & the Romantic on the Viva!
 Productions label.
 His work with master teachers includes Ellen Mack, Samuel Sanders, and David Bar-Illan.